SoulPeriod/git-test/readme.md

-hello world
+# hello world
-this the second line
+## this the second line

+adding new stuff for the 3rd commit
+ Soul is coding now